kkushi7/ai201-project1-unofficial-guide-starter-v2026/README.md

      Milestone 5. -->

-     I pIcked corpus advice_threads which answers questions that students have about college and how they should go about certain actions.
-It has short and simple answers within the threads which helps the readers get straight to the point and not worry about vague summarries to their simple questions.
+     I pIcked corpus advice_threads which answers questions that students have about college and how they should go about doing certain things.
+It has short and simple answers within the threads which helps the readers get straight to the point and not worry about lengthy or vague summarries to their simple questions.
+It also gives advice on what actions to take which is helpful for the students to know right away.

 ## Chunking Strategy